 The school recognises that pupils with asthma need access to relief medication at all times.
-The school will manage asthma in school as outlined in the Asthma Toolkit.
+The school will manage asthma in school as outlined in the Asthma Toolkit (see appendix).
 Pupils with asthma will be required to have an emergency inhaler and a spacer (if prescribed) in school.
-The school may ask the pupils parent or guardian to provide a second inhaler.
+The school may ask the pupil's parent or guardian to provide a second inhaler.
 Parents are responsible for this medication being in date and the school will communicate with the parents if new medication is required and a record of these communications will be kept.
 The school inhaler will only be used in an emergency and will always be used with a spacer as outlined in the Asthma Toolkit.
-The school will develop IHP's for those pupils with severe asthma, and complete the Individual Protocol for pupils with mild asthma.
+The school complies with the School Nursing Team recommendation that staff administering asthma inhalers are trained in their administration and that training is renewed annually.
+The school will develop IHCPs for those pupils with severe asthma, and complete the Individual Protocol for pupils with mild asthma.